BoxBoxmari/Project-Argus/DIAGNOSIS.md

 6. **Production Hardening**: Monitor the effectiveness of the new hardening features and adjust as needed
 7. **QA Infrastructure**: Continue to refine and improve the QA infrastructure, addressing the unused files and dependencies identified by knip and depcheck
 8. **Security**: Address the low severity vulnerability identified by pnpm audit

+## E2E Triage Automation

+### Problem
+Flaky tests can cause CI instability and make it difficult to identify genuine issues.
+Without automated triage, test stability tags need to be manually updated, which is time-consuming and error-prone.

+### Solution
+Implemented an automated triage system that:
+1. Tracks test performance history in a rolling window
+2. Automatically promotes stable tests to [stable] tag
+3. Automatically demotes flaky tests to [quarantine] tag
+4. Commits tag updates automatically in CI

+### Implementation Details
+- **Promotion Criteria**: Tests are promoted to [stable] if they pass ≥98% in the last 10 runs
+- **Demotion Criteria**: Tests are demoted to [quarantine] if they fail ≥2 times in the last 3 runs
+- **History Tracking**: Test results are tracked in `apps/e2e/reports/history.json` with a rolling window of 10 runs
+- **Automatic Tag Updates**: The system automatically updates test tags in the spec files based on the triage decisions

+### Files
+- `apps/e2e/playwright.config.ts`: Configured to output JSON reports to `apps/e2e/reports/results.json`
+- `tools/e2e/triage.ts`: Main triage script that processes test results and updates tags
+- `apps/e2e/reports/history.json`: Test history tracking with rolling window
+- `apps/e2e/reports/results.json`: Latest test results from Playwright

+### Commands
+- Run tests and generate report: `pnpm run e2e:report`
+- Run triage: `pnpm run e2e:triage`

+### CI Integration
+- Nightly runs process all tests and update tags automatically
+- Changes are committed back to the repository with the message "chore(e2e): auto-triage tags"

+### Results
+- Successfully implemented automated test triage system
+- Created robust tagging system that only updates SIM#/REAL# test lines
+- Implemented CI workflow updates with artifact uploading and automatic commits
+- Added comprehensive documentation for the new functionality